cdl-geneseo/geneseo-dictionary/P/Pants.md

 # Pants

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pants

 Created by  Unknown User (era6), last modified by  Unknown User (omh1) on Nov 20, 2012

 Pants(v.)
 To pull down the pants of another unexpectedly, usually in public to incite humiliation. &quot;Why the hell did you pants me, I didn't wear any underwear today.&quot;(n.)
 Item of clothing worn from the waist to the ankles, covering both legs separately. &quot;What size pants do you wear?&quot;Horowitz 2012